 NIA charges four in murder of ex-MLA involving naxals

-New Delhi, Apr 11: The National Investigation Agency has filed a chargesheet in the murder case of an MLA and a former legislator.
+New Delhi, Apr 11: The National Investigation Agency (NIA) has filed a chargesheet in the murder case of an MLA and a former legislator.

 Three persons have been named in the chargesheet- Yedala Subba Rao, Gemini Sobhan and Korra Kamala.
 The NIA has also named four other persons in the chargesheet and stated that these persons are absconding.